 So, why is healthcare such a big target for cyber criminals?
 One reason is that organizations hold large amounts of highly valuable patient data.
 Another is that doctors, nurses, and other caregivers are under immense pressure and constantly on the move so errors can easily occur.
 They may not have the time to check the integrity of emails and could be accessing patient records over unsecured home broadband or public Wi-Fi.

 The technology used is another entry point.
 Some lack funds and rely on a multitude of old interconnected systems.
-Others are now connecting more IoT devices for new efficiencies, while also creating opportunities for cyber criminals if they aren’t properly secured.
+Others are connecting more IoT devices, creating opportunities for cyber criminals if these devices aren’t properly secured.